All Episodes

 An oppressed victim of something.

-But she's a typical liberal.
+She's a typical liberal.

 She stands on her head and says the rest of the world is upside down.

-She went to Georgetown University, knowing their views and demands they change their religion for her.
+She went to Georgetown University, knowing their views, and demands they change their religion for her.

 This has never been about birth control.